Time of upload: 05.01.2018 – 15.20

 3. Review your building, construction and materials

-- In compliance with the government guidance we recommend that customers check existing buildings, including the testing of existing cladding systems.
+A. In accordance with government guidance customers should check existing buildings, including the testing of existing cladding systems.

-- Compile a list of properties over 7 storeys for additional focus.
+B. Customers may find it helpful to compile a list of properties over 7 storeys high for additional focus.

-- We recommend that construction and refurbishment contracts are reviewed to establish the type of cladding systems used.
+C. Construction and refurbishment contracts should also be reviewed to establish the type of cladding systems used.

-Q1: How is Zurich responding to customers impacted by this event?
+Q1: How did Zurich respond to customers impacted by this event?

-We have proactively identified any customers that are in close proximity or who may have a relationship to this tragic event, and we have reached out to them to offer our support and guidance.
-This includes:
+We proactively identified any customers that were in close proximity or who may have had a relationship to this tragic event, and we have reached out to them to offer our support.
+This included:

-- Appointment of specialist remediation companies to assist with debris and contamination clean up;
+- The appointment of specialist remediation companies to assist with debris and contamination clean up;

-- Engagement with our panel of alternative accommodation providers to understand what their capacity is should our customers need to call upon them;
+- Engagement with our panel of alternative accommodation providers to understand what their capacity was in case our customers needed to call upon them;

 - The offer of media support and guidance; and

-- Offering specially trained counsellor services via our medical management unit.
+- Access to specially trained counsellor services via our medical management unit.

-These have been accepted to varying degrees, and we have remained focused of flexing our responses according to the individual requirements of our customers.
+We remain focused on flexing our responses according to the individual requirements of our customers.

 There are many different types of composite panels and cladding available.
 As such this is an incredibly difficult topic to provide advice on without the full specifics as to the proposed use of a particular product, including where and how it is to be used.

 The combustibility of insulation material, even when not part of a panel system, should be considered carefully.
-Insulation, and insulation within composite materials, can generally be regarded under the following ascending categories; Combustible, Fire Retardant, Approved Fire Retardant, Fire Resistant and Incombustible.
-Our strong recommendation is that the materials used should be fire resistant or incombustible.
-Ultimately we require that they comply with the relevant Building Regulations and Standards applicable at the time of installation including the test criteria for their situation, location and the circumstance they are used in.
+Insulation, and insulation within composite materials, can generally be regarded under the following ascending categories: Combustible, Fire Retardant, Approved Fire Retardant, Fire Resistant and Incombustible.
+Ultimately, within the context of the insurance services we provide, we require that the building materials used comply with the relevant Building Regulations and Standards applicable at the time of installation including the test criteria for their situation, location and the circumstance they are used in.